google/oboe/apps/OboeTester/docs/AutomatedTesting.md

 # Automated Testing

-DRAFT - not yet implemented, just for design review
+(Note: the Latency test works.
+The Glitch test is not yet implemented.)

 You can use an Android Intent to run the OboeTester app from a shell script.
 This can be used when you do not have a rooted device and, therefore, cannot use the command line executable.